 What about Schizoaffective disorder?

 Schizoaffective disorder is an even more devastating condition in which people experience both psychotic symptoms along with mania or depression.
-In 2017 I published two studies3 of patients with this disorder, and both of them improved dramatically on the ketogenic diet.
+In 2017 our own Chris Palmer, MD published two studies3 of patients with this disorder, and both of them improved dramatically on the ketogenic diet.
 Both their psychotic and mood symptoms got better.
 Although they were diagnosed with schizoaffective disorder, the medications used to treat them were the same ones that are used to treat people with bipolar disorder.
 Schizoaffective disorder tends to be more treatment-refractory than bipolar disorder, so it is harder to successfully treat.
 The effectiveness of the ketogenic diet for the treatment of these two patients is an early indication that it could also be considered for treatment of bipolar disorder.

 Apparent exception was not in ketosis